zeplar-exe/jectionpro-CLI/README.md

 This starts a text editing process inside of the terminal.
 It currently supports newlines, letters, punctuation, symbols, backspaces, and arrow key movement.

 To exit the editor and save your changes, press escape (or ctrl + enter).

+### Pin Descriptions

+Changing a pin's description functions the same way as editing its content.

+Using the command 'jp pin desc' an identical text editor will appear.

+A pin description is included in 'jp pin read'